<

 Training Progression Across 30 Months

-Denali training is fundamentally different from any other peak on this site because it requires specific work on load hauling — pack weight combined with sled simulation.
-Building the aerobic base is necessary but not sufficient; you also have to build the specific strength and endurance profile for dragging a weighted sled uphill for hours at a time.
+Denali training is fundamentally different from any other peak on this site[6].
+Generally, the mountain requires specific work on load hauling — pack weight combined with sled simulation.
+Specifically, building the aerobic base is necessary but not sufficient.
+Notably, you also have to build the specific strength and endurance profile for dragging a weighted sled uphill for hours at a time.
+The “training for denali” search query reflects this — climbers know the answer is not just “run more”.

 Total Cost Across 30 Months

-Climbers who enter with existing mountaineering gear from prior climbs can subtract $4,000–6,000.
-Climbers who already have one of the stages complete (most commonly Rainier) can subtract that entire stage’s cost.
-Climbers doing the full progression from zero should budget the high end.
+Climbers who enter with existing mountaineering gear from prior climbs can subtract $4,000-$6,000.
+Generally, climbers who already have one of the stages complete (most commonly Rainier) can subtract that entire stage’s cost.
+Specifically, climbers doing the full progression from zero should budget the high end.
+Notably, run your specific numbers through the expedition budget calculator before committing to operator deposits.

 01